n-fowler/CodedUIMapToolbox/README.md

 *UIMap Toolbox*

+_Visual Studio 2017 support has been added July 27th, 2017._
 _Visual Studio 2015 support has been added January 11th, 2016._

-UIMap Toolbox allows you to restructure, split and merge UIMaps created for Microsoft CodedUI tests in Visual Studio 2010, 2012, 2013 and 2015.
+UIMap Toolbox allows you to restructure, split and merge UIMaps created for Microsoft CodedUI tests in Visual Studio 2010, 2012, 2013, 2015 and 2017.
 Developed in C#/.NET 4.0

 User Guide including some thoughts on developing maintainable CodedUI tests can be found on the Documentation page.